-Language: English / Format: Paperback / Length: 90 pages - with 48 full color illustrations -
+Language: English / Format: Paperback, Hardcover and eBook / Length: 106 pages - including 53 full color, full page illustrations -

 A nameless character.
 A faceless figure.
 A disturbing, thought-provoking journey through the facts of the world we live in that we often refuse to acknowledge.

 By taking full advantage of their author's lack of identity and extreme levels of introspection, The Unwords unleash a full scale attack on all fronts of cultural and social decay.
 Education, religion, politics, language, relationships and common every day social activities are stripped down to their bare foundations and deconstructed through the eyes of a man who has rejected any notion of self in his quest for truth and justice.

 Written in fluent poetic verse which expands into full-page, full color illustrations that carry the theme into artistic territory, the words blend seamlessly with the arts as they form novel-like chapters which end with a single, dynamic sentence; a new, refreshing form of writing known as "Graphic-verse."
 Originally published in 2012, The Unwords introduced Graphic-verse to the public and readers quickly embraced this newly created genre, eventually becoming a Goodreads Choice Awards Finalist that year; the first ever book to be nominated in the history of Goodreads that didn't have an identifiable author.

 Words are meant to be spoken.
 In a dishonest world, what remains unspoken can only be the truth.
 In a dishonest world... all words can go to hell!